-Average cash cycle days have worsened for the first quarter of 2007 primarily due to the flow through effect of having higher A/R and inventory levels at the beginning of the quarter.
-Inventory days were negatively impacted by two as a result of the lean supply chain implementation by one of our larger customers.
-Although inventory days worsened from the fourth quarter of 2006, inventory at the end of the first quarter of 2007 decreased sequentially by 10% due to improved inventory management and customer disengagements, particularly in Mexico.
+Average cash cycle days for the second quarter of 2007 have worsened sequentially primarily due to the timing of payments to suppliers.
+This deterioration was partially offset by lower A/R days and lower inventory levels.
+Inventory at the end of the second quarter of 2007 decreased sequentially by 12% due to improved inventory management and customer disengagements, particularly in Mexico.